-In fact, as is evident in the Cairo Draft Programme of Action, what is critical to population policies is the issue of individual attitudes and choices.
-The women's movements deserve a great deal of the credit for raising these issues.
-Many of those involved with population activities realised that they had to become more responsive to people's needs; that enabling people to have better choices is the best means of achieving the ends they were seeking.
+In fact, as is evident in the Gairo Draft Programme of Action, what is critical to the whole question of population policies is the issue of individual attitudes and choices.
+The real strength of the programme of action, and indeed the whole process leading up to the ICPD, is the manner in which individual people's voices have been listened to, in a way that palpably was not the case in the past!
+The women's movement shares a great deal of the credit for this But many of those involved with population activities had also realised that they had to become more responsive to peoples needs; that enabling people to have better choices is the best means of achieving the ends they were seeking.

-The Cairo Programme of Action is at its best in stressing people's choices as the central concern in relation to fertility, reproduction and sexuality.
-But it is misleading to talk of "people's choices", and not at the same time to recognize the pervasive and persisting discrimination against women throughout the world.
+The Cairo Programme of Action is at its best in stressing peoples choices as the central concern in relation to fertility, reproduction and sexuality.
+But it is a nonsense - or even perhaps an insultate to talk of "peoples choices", and not at the same time recognise the pervasive and persisting discrimination against women throughout the world.
 For many, such discrimination has been life-long, from the cradle to the grave.

-The term "people's choices" in relation to reproduction and fertility, above all, has to mean that women should be able to realize their choices.
+The term "people's choices" in relation to reproduction and fertility has therefore above all to mean women being fully able to realise their choices.
 Here gender equity is not the same as equality.
 There are circumstances where women's reproductive choices should count for more than those of men.
-These concern in particular the health and social risks which women, and only women, encounter as a result of childbearing.
+These concern in particular the health and social risks which women, and only women, encounter as a result of their childbearing.